-Coordinator: Mr Nathan Milburn
+Leader of Learning: Mr Nathan Milburn

 Vocational Education and Training (VET) courses are offered at St Joseph's as part of the Higher School Certificate.
 The courses below are offered to all Year 11 students at St Joseph's.
-Each course is a Category B course.
-Only one Category B Course will be used towards achieving an ATAR, however students are able to enrol in more than one VET Course.

 VET Curriculum Framework - School Delivered